sikhlana/cdktfs/README.md

 ## Features

-- Control your Terraform Cloud / Enterprise resources within this codebase.
+- Use any supported backend (default is `local`).
-- Autoload all the stacks and its resources and data instead of manually importing them from somewhere.
+- Automatically autoload all stacks and its constructs (resources and data).
-- A minimal dependency injector:
+- A minimal dependency injector using [tsyringe](https://github.com/microsoft/tsyringe).
-  - Refer to stacks using the `@Stack()` decorator (usable within a `TerraformStack` class).
-  - Refer to resources within the stack with the `@Resource(id: string)` decorator.
-  - Refer to data within the stack with the `@Data(id: string)` decorator.
-- Define resource or datum metadata from a different method instead of the `constructor(...)` with the `@Constructor()` decorator.
-- Define Terraform Cloud workspace with the `@Workspace(name: string, config?: WorkspaceConfig)` decorator.
+- Define Terraform Cloud workspace using the `@Workspace(workspace: string, project?: string)` decorator.
+- View all your definitions in a tree format by running `ts-node main.ts`.

 ## Requirements
 - Terraform: `>=1.5`